src-d/blog/content/upcoming/enry.md

     GetLanguagesByClassifier,
 }
 ```
 You can see how the strategies look for Modeline, Filename, Shebang... characteristics of a file that can be representative of the language it uses.
-Some strategies need to parse the content and perhaps apply heuristics while others, however,  do their job only with the filename.
+Some strategies need to parse the content and perhaps apply heuristics while others do their job only with the filename.

-The way the strategy chain works is as follows:
+The strategy chain works as follows:
 * A strategy tries to get the language from a file.
 * It can result in zero or more languages detected.
 * If there's no language, call the next strategy.